Published:

 Reporting in the journal Menopause, researchers found that post-menopausal women who consume caffeine have more bothersome hot flashes and night sweats than women who aren’t drinking caffeinated coffee, tea or sodas.

-Although the study is preliminary, the large study examined an association between caffeine and hot flashes, which occur in 79 percent of women in the years before menopause (perimenopause) and in 65 percent of postmenopausal women.
+The large study examined an association between caffeine and hot flashes, which occur in 79 percent of women in the years before menopause (perimenopause) and in 65 percent of postmenopausal women.
 Previous research found mixed results on a caffeine-hot flashes connection.

 The latest data came from 1,800 female patients at the Mayo Clinic between July 2005 and July 2011, who were asked to provide menopause-health information and rate the severity of their symptoms.
 Researchers then compared the symptoms of women who used caffeine with those who didn’t.